byrne6c/Amazon_Vine_Analysis/README.md

 # Amazon_Vine_Analysis

 ## Overview of the analysis:
-* Explain the purpose of this analysis.

 The purpose of this analysis is to provide Big Market insight on review data by comparing reviews of competitors through translating & identifying trends.

 ## Results:
-Using bulleted lists and images of DataFrames as support, address the following questions:

-* How many Vine reviews and non-Vine reviews were there?

 Total Vine reviews: